-Naturalization 101: The Interview
+Naturalization 101: Preparing For The Interview

 The USCIS interview is one of the most important parts of the naturalization process.
 Not only will you be interviewed about your background and history by a USCIS officer, you will also have to complete an English test and a Civics test.
 The interview and tests are just one part of the overall naturalization process, but they are an important step.
 Here are some tips that will help you navigate the naturalization interview successfully.

-Use the resources provided by the USCIS
+Use the resources provided by USCIS

 Remember to bring all of your supporting documents